kube-reporting/metering-operator/Documentation/configuring-hive-metastore.md

 By default to make installation easier Metering configures Hive to use an embedded Java database called [Derby](https://db.apache.org/derby/#What+is+Apache+Derby%3F), however this is unsuited for larger environments or metering installations with a lot of reports and metrics being collected.
 Currently two alternative options are available, MySQL and PostgreSQL, both of which have been tested with operator metering.

-There are 4 configuration options you can use to control the database used by Hive metastore: `dbConnectionURL` , `dbConnectionDriver` , `dbConnectionUsername` , and `dbConnectionPassword`.
+There are 4 configuration options you can use to control the database used by Hive metastore: `url` , `driver` , `username` , and `password`.

 Using MySQL:

 ```
 spec:
-  presto:
+  hive:
     spec:
-      hive:
       config:
-          dbConnectionURL: "jdbc:mysql://mysql.example.com:3306/hive_metastore"
+        url: "jdbc:mysql://mysql.example.com:3306/hive_metastore"
-          dbConnectionDriver: "com.mysql.jdbc.Driver"
+        driver: "com.mysql.jdbc.Driver"
-          dbConnectionUsername: "REPLACEME"
+        username: "REPLACEME"
-          dbConnectionPassword: "REPLACEME"
+        password: "REPLACEME"
 ```

-You can pass additional JDBC parameters using the `dbConnectionURL`, for more details see [the MySQL Connector/J documentation](https://dev.mysql.com/doc/connector-j/5.1/en/connector-j-reference-configuration-properties.html).
+You can pass additional JDBC parameters using the `spec.hive.config.url`, for more details see [the MySQL Connector/J documentation](https://dev.mysql.com/doc/connector-j/5.1/en/connector-j-reference-configuration-properties.html).

 ## Use PostgreSQL for the Hive Metastore database

 ```
 spec:
-  presto:
+  hive:
     spec:
-      hive:
       config:
-          dbConnectionURL: "jdbc:postgresql://postgresql.example.com:5432/hive_metastore"
+        url: "jdbc:postgresql://postgresql.example.com:5432/hive_metastore"
-          dbConnectionDriver: "org.postgresql.Driver"
+        driver: "org.postgresql.Driver"
-          dbConnectionUsername: "REPLACEME"
+        username: "REPLACEME"
-          dbConnectionPassword: "REPLACEME"
+        password: "REPLACEME"
 ```

-You can pass additional JDBC parameters using the `dbConnectionURL`, for more details see [the PostgreSQL JDBC driver documentation](https://jdbc.postgresql.org/documentation/head/connect.html#connection-parameters).
+You can pass additional JDBC parameters using the `url`, for more details see [the PostgreSQL JDBC driver documentation](https://jdbc.postgresql.org/documentation/head/connect.html#connection-parameters).

 [metastore-storage-config]: ../manifests/metering-config/metastore-storage.yaml